dependabot

 See more

-As of November 6, 2024, Dependabot will no longer support Composer version 1, which has reached its end-of-life.
+As of November 6, 2024, Dependabot will no longer support Composer version 1, which has reached its end of life.
 If you continue to use Composer version 1, there’s a risk that Dependabot will not create pull requests to update dependencies.
 If this affects you, we recommend updating to a supported release of Composer.
 As of October 2024, the newest supported release of Composer is 2.8, and the long-term supported version is 2.2.
 View Composer’s official documentation for more information about supported releases.
+This will take effect in GHEC as of today and GHES in version 3.16.

 See more